LearnersGuild/cos/COS Overview/Player_Support_Group.md

 ### Home Group Framing

-* Purpose of home group is to deliberately co-create culture.
+* Purpose of Player Support Group is to deliberately co-create culture.
 Culture happens.
 It's not something we can control, but it's something we can intentionally impact.
 Culture is invisible and impacts us more than anything else.
 Our Cultural Operating System assumes two things: First: Culture is critical to succeeding.
 Second: We can be intentional about co-creating it, and deliberate in evolving it together.

 * This can't be top down.
 At Enron there were great words on the wall: Integrity, Honesty, Service.
 Every company has words on the wall.
 This isn't trivial.